-Scenario Jordan and Hari

-Before talking about specific things from this scenario ask the young person what their initial thoughts and feelings are on reading/hearing this.
+Scenario Jordan and Hari Before talking about specific things from this scenario ask the young person what their initial thoughts and feelings are on reading/hearing this.
 The practitioner needs to take the lead from the young person based on how they are feeling.
+Using the worksheet, if required, reflect on the following questions:

-What are your thoughts about Josh taking screenshots?
+• What are your thoughts about the friendship between Hari and Jordan?